 - 2 tablespoons water

-more fancy – crumbled feta, chilli oil, hot sauce, hummus, pesto, shaved parmesan, creamy blue cheese, walnuts, magic crunchy sprinkle, roast seeds, fresh basil, fresh chilli, curry powder, ground coriander, ground cumin, olives, sun dried tomato, anchovies.
+more fancy – crumbled feta, chilli oil, hot sauce, hummus, pesto, shaved parmesan cheese, cheddar cheese, mozzarella, creamy blue cheese, walnuts, magic crunchy sprinkle, roast seeds, fresh basil, fresh chilli, curry powder, ground coriander, ground cumin, olives, sun dried tomato, anchovies.

 dairy-free – olive oil or coconut oil.